Brain Fog and Fatigue: Why Thinking Feels Hard (and What Actually Helps)

 What Is Brain Fog?
 (And How It Differs From Normal Tiredness)

-Brain fog isn’t a medical diagnosis — it’s a term people use to describe cognitive fatigue, including:
+Brain fog isn’t a medical diagnosis — it’s a term people use to describe cognitive fatigue, where your thinking capacity drops and everyday mental tasks feel much harder than they should.

-These patterns are especially common in post-viral fatigue, chronic fatigue, burnout and long COVID.
+These patterns are especially common in post-viral fatigue, chronic fatigue-type conditions, burnout, and long COVID — where the nervous system becomes more sensitive to effort and stimulation.

 👉 Learn how these patterns differ from burnout in our guide: /post/burnout-vs-chronic-fatigue